player-03/echoes/README.md

 # Echo
 [![TravisCI Build Status](https://travis-ci.org/deepcake/echo.svg?branch=master)](https://travis-ci.org/deepcake/echo)

 Super lightweight Entity Component System framework for Haxe.
 Initially created to learn the power of macros.
 Focused to be simple and fast.
 Inspired by other haxe ECS frameworks, especially [EDGE](https://github.com/fponticelli/edge), [ECX](https://github.com/eliasku/ecx), [ESKIMO](https://github.com/PDeveloper/eskimo) and [Ash-Haxe](https://github.com/nadako/Ash-Haxe)

-#### Wip

-### Overview
+## Overview

 * Component is an instance of `T:Any` class.
 For each class `T` will be generated a global component container, where instance of `T` is a value and `Entity` is a key.
 * `Entity` in that case is just an abstract over the `Int`, but with the ability to work with it as with a set of components like in other regular ECS frameworks.
 * `View<T1, T2, TN>` is a collection of entities containing all components of the required types `T1, T2, TN`.
 Views are placed in Systems.
 * `System` is a place for processing a certain set of data represented by views.
 * To organize systems in phases can be used the `SystemList`.

-#### Example
+### Example

 ```haxe
 import echoes.SystemList;